Personal Injury Attorney Assisting Injured Plaintiffs in Northern California

 - Now consider the insurance company’s desire to recoup the hundreds of thousands of dollars they have paid for your medical care during the lengthy treatment and recovery period we mentioned above.
 The insurer—whether it is a government insurer or a private insurer—is going to want the responsible party to pay for the bills they have covered.
 Even if you have an extremely low deductible and have paid very little out-of-pocket costs, the insurer will want the negligent party to reimburse it for the amounts paid.
 As such, when you file a personal injury lawsuit, and if you recover damages, the insurance company will say that it has a right to be reimbursed for what it has paid from the damage award.
 Your personal injury lawyer can negotiate with the insurer on your behalf to help you get the biggest settlement, or damage award, possible in your case.

-Your Costs Will Not Have to Go Up
+Your Costs Do Not Have to Go Up

 You might also be asking yourself: will my premiums go up when I use my health insurance?
 When you use your health insurance, it does not work in the way that many people assume automobile insurance works.
 To be sure, the moment your health insurance company pays a claim related to an accident, the health insurer does not raise your premiums.
 Your health insurance is there to cover you in situations precisely like an accident caused by a negligent party.